Hsu-Che-Wei/COPILOT/README.md

 do.seurat: Whether or not to perform normalization, PCA, UMAP and clustering using Seurat and output a Seurat object (boolean).
 Default is TRUE.

 do.annotation: Whether or not to do annotation (boolean).
-COPILOT only supports annotation on root of Arabidopsis thaliana and Oryza sativa.
+COPILOT only supports annotation on root of _Arabidopsis thaliana_.
 Default is FALSE.

 unwanted.genes: Gene IDs/names of unwanted genes (character vector, e.g. cell cycle related genes, organelle genes ... etc).
 Default is NULL.